vejmelkam/raws_ingest/README.md

 The argument list contains a list of station ids, a list of variables and refresh frequency given as an interval in minutes.
 Note that the system will not accept a refresh frequency less than 60 minutes.

-As soon as the application is started, the observations for all stations are retrieved and stored.
+As soon as the application is started, the observations for all stations are retrieved and stored periodically according to the specified timeout.

 ## Storage